Commit Graph

 # Tests + Formatting

-Added some tests to cover the behavior
+Added some tests for the behavior.

 # Description